 UUPCC is governed by a twelve-person Board of Directors, elected by the membership to staggered 3-year terms.
-The day-to-day business of the organization is conducted by the Executive Director, several part-time employees and numerous dedicated volunteers.
+The day-to-day business of the organization is conducted by the Executive Director, two part-time employees and numerous dedicated volunteers.

 Board of Directors

 Rev. Morgan McLean is a lifelong Unitarian Universalist and has been involved in congregations in Wisconsin, Washington, DC, Maryland, Massachusetts, and Illinois.
 Before entering ministry, Morgan worked on human rights issues with Amnesty International, USA.

 At Main Line Unitarian Church in suburban Philadelphia, Morgan worked closely with the congregation’s Partner Church efforts, including a visit in 2013 to their partner church in Várfalva, Transylvania and a subsequent visit from eight of the villagers to Main Line in 2014.
 Her personal experience in Transylvania was transformative as she connected with the historic roots of our shared faith and found new ways to engage that history with spirituality.
 Morgan is the Assistant Minister for Congregational Life at the Unitarian Universalist Church of Davis, CA.